-I’ve separated my cleaning routines into three categories: the ex-pen, the covered cage, and the cage with a removable top.
+I’ve separated my cleaning routines into three categories depending on your rabbit habitat: the ex-pen, the covered cage, and the cage with a removable top.
 The cleaning tasks are generally the same for all three, but the approach is slightly different, so feel free to skip to the section with the type of enclosure you use.

 Daily cleaning tasks for all enclosure types

 Regardless of the type of enclosure you have for your rabbit, some simple daily tasks will make it much easier to keep a clean home.
 These tasks will also limit any smell from building up in your rabbit’s area, and they can prevent potential insect infestations.

 - Remove uneaten food.
 You should remove any uneaten fresh foods or soiled dried foods daily.
 This includes any hay that’s been urinated on or uneaten pellets that managed to get wet.